 The purpose of the group is to provide information, software, hardware, documentation, and support to all levels of users regardless of the Apple computer that they are using.
 For those members who wish to support our efforts can check the section below on volunteering.
 We always encourage the enhancement of the “user helping user” concept and continue to believe that this is the best way for those who need help to gain the assistance they need.

 Once again we have revived the magazine.
-In the new magazine you will find programs, articles, and interviews.
+In the new magazine you will find articles on programming, news, reviews, and and interviews.
 While we know that the magazine was once one of the largest distribution magazines in the world, we are not resting on our laurels.
-We try to provide content which is fresh, informative and useful to our readers.
-Read more about our magazine: http://www.callapple.org/magazine
+We provide content which is fresh, informative and useful to our readers.
+Read more about Call-AP.P.L.E. magazine: www.callapple.org/magazines

 We have gathered information and materials here which we have produced from the 1970’s to present day.
 All of the information in this web site is open to the public but copyrights remain with the group.